12 Fresh Foods You Should Never Store Together

 Tomatoes hate the fridge

 Or is the fridge that hates tomatoes?
 A freshly picked garden tomato is undeniably delicious, but too much time in the fridge can make it mushy and bland-tasting.
 According to eatright.org, tomatoes can be stored in the fridge for two or three days but once you cut into it any unused tomato or any fruit and veggie should be placed back in the fridge to slow down the growth of harmful bacteria.
 But tomatoes kept at room temperature have more flavor.
 So, if you can, store them on the countertop.
-Here are the foods you’re spoiling by putting them in the fridge.
+Here are 15 food storage guidelines you didn’t know about.

 Let carrots, celery, and, asparagus take a dip